CISecurity/oval-governance-update/process_artifacts/roles-and-responsibilities-bod.md

 * Review Proposed Update: All parties review the proposed update to the design principles
 * Suggest Change: All parties are able to suggest changes to the proposed update
-* Create Consensus Call: The Leadership board alone creates the consensus call (details TBD)
+* Create Consensus Call: The leadership board MUST formally call for consensus on the design principle update proposal
-* Address Issue: As issues are raised during the consensus call, the Leadership Board resolves the issue
+* Address Issue: When issues are raised during a formal consensus call, the Leadership Board MUST acknowledge and take appropriate action for the raised issue
-* Update Design Principles: The Leadership board authorizes the updated to the design principles (another party, i.e. the sponsor, may actually update the design princples artifact)
+* Update Design Principles: The Leadership board MUST authorize updates to the design principles (another party, i.e. the sponsor, may actually update the design principles artifact)